Created; 17-02-2016, Update; 08-05-2025, 10-05-2025

 - Depending on which version of the PCB was finally ordered some changes may be necessary and in the main just requires components be fitted between different pins that originally designed for.

-- Some components not fitted.
+- Some components were not fitted.

 - But the most inconvenient is track cutting and thin wire addition.

-- Because of the change to transistor for rectification the realistic output voltage swing is reduced to 300mV - 500mV and that would give a maximum of 3G.
-Therefore the gain should be reduced by 10. {This change has been incorporated see above}
+- Because of the change to transistor for rectification, the realistic output voltage swing is reduced to 300mV - 500mV and that would give a maximum of 3G.
+Therefore, the gain should be reduced by 10.
+This change has been incorporated, see above.

 -----------------------------------------------